top of page

 What is The Transportation Museum like?

-Each year, the Multi-Use Room of Brittan Acres Elementary School is converted into a museum with 10-12 different exhibits and displays, covering topics from the legacy of the Transcontinental Railroad and space travel to Mars to an air traffic control-themed escape room and an activity where guests can build their own transit village out of LEGO bricks.
+Each year, The Transportation Museum presents 10-12 different exhibits and displays related to some form of transportation or urban planning, covering topics ranging from the legacy of the Transcontinental Railroad and space travel to Mars to an air traffic control-themed escape room and an activity where guests can build their own transit village out of LEGO bricks.
 Over the years, the museum has expanded to include various types of transportation and time periods in history.
 Museum admission is always free of charge.
-The museum in Summer 2021 will be the 13th Annual Transportation Museum.
+The museum in 2024 will be the 13th Annual Transportation Museum.

 Who is the museum designed for?

-Attendance at the 12th Annual Transportation Museum in 2019 included over 300 visitors who came from across the San Francisco Bay Area to attend the museum.
-Because of its unique combination of educational exhibits and hands-on activities, the museum is designed for visitors of all ages, including families with children, as you'll see in the gallery to the right.
-Numerous teachers from local elementary, middle, and high schools have attended the museum to explore the exhibits and discover new insights in the world of transportation.
-All guests — transit fanatics or not — are welcome at the museum!
+Attendance at the 12th Annual Transportation Museum included visitors from across the San Francisco Bay Area.
+Because of its unique combination of educational exhibits and hands-on activities, the museum is designed for visitors of all ages, including families with children, local teachers, transit professionals, elected officials, and retirees from the transit world.
+Each exhibit is designed to engage visitors with a range of prior knowledge.
+In other words, you don't have to be a transit fanatic to explore the exhibits and discover new insights in the world of transportation!

 How did The Transportation Museum begin?

 At the age of five, Museum Director Andrew Mancini had such a passion for transportation that he founded The Transportation Museum as a way to share his excitement and passion for transportation with others.
-In the years since, the museum has acquired an extensive collection of transportation memorabilia and artifacts, attracted hundreds of visitors, featured countless exhibits, and expanded from Andrew's house to a local school.
+In the years since, the museum has acquired an extensive collection of transportation memorabilia and artifacts, attracted hundreds of visitors, featured countless exhibits, and expanded to include various guest exhibitors.

 Click here to read more about the museum's